Warranties and Guarantees in Installation Contracts

 Statute of repose scenarios affect long-tail claims.
 Every US state maintains a statute of repose for construction defects that sets an absolute outer limit — typically ranging from 6 to 12 years depending on jurisdiction — beyond which no claim can be brought regardless of discovery (National Conference of State Legislatures, Construction Statutes of Repose).
 This operates separately from and often overrides the contractual warranty period.

-The broader context of how installation professionals are classified and qualified — including licensing boards that govern contractor accountability — is described at installation-directory-purpose-and-scope.
+The broader context of how installation professionals are classified and qualified — including licensing boards that govern contractor accountability — is described at installation-provider network-purpose-and-scope.

 Decision boundaries